-Port San Antonio has partnered with Dallas-based Granite Redevelopment Properties and locally-owned Mission DG to significantly grow residential workforce housing on its 1,900-acre campus.
-In the months ahead the developers will upgrade almost 300 existing unoccupied townhome-style units at the Billy Mitchell Village apartment complex, located along the northern boundary of the property.
+Port San Antonio has partnered with Dallas-based Granite Redevelopment Properties and locally-owned Mission DG to significantly grow residential workforce housing on the Port’s 1,900-acre campus.
+In the months ahead the developer will upgrade almost 300 existing unoccupied townhome-style units at the Billy Mitchell Village apartment complex, located along the northern boundary of the property.
 The team will include locally-based developer Mission DG and other area firms contracted by Granite to carry-out various parts of the project.

 The project—with a total cost estimated of $20 million—will more than quadruple residential offerings for the growing number of families who work at the Port and in the surrounding area.

 The spacious townhomes range from 2-4 bedrooms.
 The upcoming $20-million project will accelerate the rehabbing process and add new amenities.